CrayLabs/SmartSim/doc/orchestrator.rst

     # Log tensor
     standard_db_client.log_data(LLInfo, f"The single sharded db tensor is: {value_1}")

-Later, when you run the experiment driver script the following output will appear in ``model.out`` located in ``getting-started/tutorial_model/``::
+Later, when you run the driver script the following output will appear in ``model.out`` located in ``getting-started/tutorial_model/``::

   Default@17-11-48:The single sharded db tensor is: [1 2 3 4]